New Delhi is world's most polluted capital, Beijing eighth

 PM2.5, or particles of 2.5 micrometers or less in diameter, is so dangerous because it lodges deep in the lungs.

-The World Health Organization sets a daily mean air quality guideline of 25 micrograms of PM2.5 per cubic metre of air.
+The World Health Organization sets a daily mean air quality guideline of 25 micrograms of PM2.5 per cubic meter of air.

 China struggled for years to enforce environment rules and crack down on polluting industries, but it has benefited in recent years from vastly improved legislation and greater political will to combat poor air quality.